benduong2001/ArcGIS_Project_San_Francisco_Steepness/README.md

 # Steepness in San Francisco: Wheelchair Acccessible?
-This project was done for USP4 at UCSD, using the GIS (Geographic Information Systems) software ArcGIS.
+This project was done using the GIS (Geographic Information Systems) software ArcGIS (USP4)

 # Summary